Mood App Helps People with Bipolar Disorder Achieve Balance and Stay On Track

 Getting to the Root of Bipolar Disorder

 If you are experiencing recurring manic episodes even after receiving treatment, it is likely that more comprehensive care is necessary.
 Residential mental health treatment offers an immersive therapeutic environment in which you can fully devote yourself to your healing, free from the stressors of everyday life.
 In a warm, intimate setting, you are able to explore the roots of your suffering and create effective strategies for managing your illness in both the short and long term.
 Using a range of integrative therapies, expert clinicians engage you in multiple modes of healing simultaneously to ensure holistic recovery.
 At the same time, your whole family will receive the support you need to resolve interpersonal conflict, create the space to honestly examine the impact of your illness, and develop deeper, more harmonious relationships.
 With the help of a high-quality mental health treatment program, you can start a new story, one in which your illness no longer controls you and you are able to let your full potential flourish.

-Bridges to Recovery provides comprehensive treatment for people struggling with mental health disorders as well as co-occurring substance use and eating disorders.
+Bridges to Recovery is a residential treatment center for bipolar disorder and other mental health disorders.
 Contact us for more information about our world-class program and how we can help you or your loved one start on the path to lasting stability.